AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

    end P;

-Declaring primities outside of regular records is still possible.
+Declaring primitives outside of regular records is still possible.
 It's not possible to declare primitives within a regular tagged record.

 Non-primitive scoped operations